Benalayanaim/-Python-challenging-programming-exercises/README.md

 # Question 43
 Write a program which can filter() to make a list whose elements are even number between 1 and 20 (both included).

+# Question 44
+Write a program which can map() to make a list whose elements are square of numbers between 1 and 20 (both included).

+# Question 45
+Define a class named American which has a static method called printNationality.

+# Question 46
+Define a class named American and its subclass NewYorker.